glesica/software-reliability/topics/linters-and-formatters/assignment/README.md

   * [How to Write a Checker](https://pylint.pycqa.org/en/latest/how_tos/custom_checkers.html)

-## Example Ideas
+## Sample Ideas

   * Identify variables / functions with curse words in their names.
-  * Complain about single-letter function parameters (like `x`).
+  * Find comments with your name in them and suggest giving you a compliment
-  * Prevent lines from being shorter than a particular length.
+  * Suggest renaming all function parameters after different Pokemon

-  * Enforce `CamelCase` for class or function names.
+But feel free to come up with your own idea!